General advice for students, staff and visitors

 You can visit the Public Health England blog for more information.

 Our Rapid Response team is in place to advise those with Covid-19 symptoms on how to get a test, and to support people who receive a positive test and need to self-isolate.
-Full details are on our Request a test and report self-isolation page.
+Full details are on our report self-isolation page.

 We know that symptomatic testing and contact tracing is an important tool to help keep our colleagues and students safe, and the Rapid Response team is a key part of our commitment to reducing the chances of transmission amongst those immediately around us.